fetchai/agents-aea/docs/cli-gui.md

 You can invoke the AEA Command Line Interface (CLI) from a Graphical User Interface (GUI) accessed from a web browser.

-These instructions will take you through building an AEA, starting an <a href="../oef-ledger">OEF search and communication node</a>, and running the AEA - all from the GUI.
+These instructions will take you through building an AEA and running the AEA - all from the GUI.

 ## Preliminaries